The Hidden Uncertainty in a Neural Networks Activations: Background

 \ac{nfs}~\cite{dinh2014nice,dinh2016density} are a family of explicit generative models based on invertible neural networks.
 Assume we wish to model the distribution $p_{X}$ of some data $X$.
 Given some parametric distribution $p_{Z}$ and a NF $f_{\theta}$ comprised of weights $\theta$, likelihood evaluation of a data point $x \in X$ in \ac{nfs} is based on the change of variable formula

-and made feasible by designing invertible layers that allow evaluating their Jacobian determinant efficiently.
+and made feasible by designing invertible layers that allow evaluating the determinant of their Jacobian efficiently.
 One such layer is the coupling layer introduced by~\cite{dinh2016density}.
 Each coupling layer splits its input activations into two sets $u_{1/2}^{in}$ and uses one set $u_1^{in}$ to compute scaling and translation of the other set $u_2^{in}$ using trainable, non-invertible functions $g_s$ and $g_t$, while it applies the identity function to $u_1^{in}$.

 This transformation renders the Jacobian a lower triangular matrix where the determinant is simply the product of the main diagonal.

 Several ways have been proposed to use \ac{nfs} for modeling the conditional distribution $p_{X|C}$ of $x \in X$ conditioned on some random variable $c \in C$.
 We adapt the conditioning scheme used in~\cite{Ardizzone2019-bv}, where the authors use a conditional version of the above coupling layer.
 Consequently, the coupling layers in the conditional normalizing flow $f_{\theta}(x|c)$ become: